-Attach, title, and identify all maps (pdf - minimum 300 dpi) listed below, in Attachment A.

-Please reference which maps account for the features listed below.
+Attach, title, and identify all maps (pdf - minimum 300 dpi) listed below, in Attachment A. Please reference which maps account for the features listed below.

 - a.
-Locations of all state waters, including wetlands that exist within or in the immediate vicinity of the site and indicate which waterbodies are listed as impaired 7.2.6.2.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - b.
+Locations of all state waters, including wetlands, that exist within or in the immediate vicinity of the site and indicate which waterbodies are listed as impaired 7.2.6.2.
+See Attachment A-3 State Waters Map - b.
 The boundary lines of any natural buffers provided consistent with section 5.1.2.1.1, 7.2.6.3.

-Natural buffers are not feasible in the vicinity of Kaloi Gulch, Hoaeae Stream, Waikele Stream, and Kapakahi Stream.
+Natural buffers are not feasible due to the project's proximity to Wailua River.
 See Section 7.2.9. - c.
 Topography of the site, existing vegetative cover (e.g., forest, pasture, pavement, structures), and drainage pattern(s) of storm water onto, over, and from the site property before and after major grading activities 7.2.6.4.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets - d.
-Storm water discharge locations, including: a) Locations of any storm drain inlets on the site and in the immediate vicinity of the site to receive storm water runoff from the project; See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets. - and b) Locations where storm water will be discharged to state waters (including wetlands)7.2.6.5.
-See NPDES Form C, Section C.8 or See Attachment A-1 Erosion and Sediment Control Plan Sheets. - e.
+See Project Plans - d.
+Storm water discharge locations, including: a) Locations of any storm drain inlets on the site and in the immediate vicinity of the site to receive storm water runoff from the project; See and b) Locations where storm water will be discharged to state waters (including wetlands)7.2.6.5.
+See Attachment A-3 State Waters Map. - e.
 Locations of all potential pollutant-generating activities identified in section 7.2.7, 7.2.6.6.

-See SWPPP/IWPPP Attachment A (Construction Activity BMP Map See Attachment A-1 Erosion and Sediment Control Plan Sheets) - f.
+See SWPPP/IWPPP Attachment A-7 Site Specific BMP Plan, Attachment A-8 Staging Area and Project Plans - f.
 Locations of storm water control measures 7.2.6.7.
-See SWPPP/IWPPP Attachment A. The Contractor may change the locations of storm water control measures by construction activity and construction sequence depending on his construction means and methods.
+See SWPPP/IWPPP Attachment A-7, Site-Specific BMP Plan and Attachment A-8 Staging Area.
+The Contractor may change the locations of storm water control measures by construction activity and construction sequence depending on his construction means and methods.
 The Contractor shall submit changes to the Engineer for his review and acceptance once the project is awarded.
 The Contractor shall submit a separate map for each phase of construction which changes the drainage pattern.
-The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to storm water control measures during construction for inclusion in the SWPPP/IWPPP.
-(For maps by Construction Activity and Construction Sequence see Attachment A-1 Erosion and Sediment Control Plan Sheets) - g.
+The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to storm water control measures during construction for inclusion in the SWPPP/IWPPP. - g.
 Locations where chemicals will be used and stored 7.2.6.8.
-For locations where chemicals will be used, see SWPPP/IWPPP Attachment A Plan Sheets.
+For locations where chemicals will be used, see SWPPP/IWPPP Attachment A-7 Site-Specific Plan and Attachment A-8 Staging Area.
 The table below shows possible chemicals which may be used on site and which construction activity they are associated with.
 The locations where chemicals may be used and stored may be changed by the Contractor depending on his construction means and methods.
 The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to locations where chemicals will be used and stored during construction for inclusion in the SWPPP/IWPPP.